react-fabric/react-fabric/README.md

 ## Fonts & Icons

-To load the required fonts from the Office CDN, simply import the fontface declaration from the `office-ui-fabric` package in a global stylesheet and require it in your layout
+`react-fabric` does **not** load any of the required font files automatically.
+The recommended way is to get the fonts from the Office CDN by simply importing the fontface declaration from the `office-ui-fabric` package in a global stylesheet and requiring it in your layout component.

 ```scss
 // globals.scss